The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 5. No context about the company or product

-"Product Manager, Platform Engineering, [Company Name]" followed immediately by bullets.
-No explanation of what the company builds, who the users are, what stage it is at, or whether this is an internal platform, a client project, or a consumer product.
+The pattern: "Product Manager, Platform Engineering, [Company Name]" followed immediately by bullets.
+No explanation of what the company builds, who the users are, or whether this is an internal platform, a client project, or a consumer product.

 "Internal enterprise platform serving 100+ engineering teams globally.
 Owns roadmap, standards, and developer experience for the Events Platform (Kafka-based streaming) and API Platform."